zer0cache/matic-docs/docs/zkEVM/protocol/introduction.md

 **Polygon zkEVM is a Layer 2 Rollup solution** that combines data availability and **execution verification in Layer 1 of the Ethereum** blockchain to ensure L2 state transition security and reliability.

-This section will describe the infrastructure that Polygon designed and implemented for its zkEVM.
-It aims to explain how the Polygon zkEVM Protocol manages the L2 Rollup's states while providing state transition verifiability and security.
+This section will describe the infrastructure that Polygon designed and implemented for its zkEVM, with a focus on providing an overview of the components used in the development of the **zkEVM Protocol**.

 ## Components